 Also on February 2, the MCC Board issued a list of 63 "candidate" countries that would be reviewed for possible selection as MCA participants in FY2004.
 These countries, according to authorizing legislation, must be eligible for assistance from the World Bank's International Development Association, have a per capita income of \$1,415 or less, and not be otherwise ineligible to receive U.S. assistance.
-The latter condition eliminated twelve countries - Burma, Burundi, Cambodia, Central African Republic, Cote d'Ivoire, Guinea-Bissau, Liberia, Serbia, Somalia, Sudan, Uzbekistan, and Zimbabwe - that were statutorily barred from receiving American aid.5
+The latter condition eliminated twelve countries - Burma, Burundi, Cambodia, Central African Republic, Cote d'Ivoire, Guinea-Bissau, Liberia, Serbia, Somalia, Sudan, Uzbekistan, and Zimbabwe - that were statutorily barred from receiving American aid.6

-4 CEO Applegarth resigned his position, effective August 8, 2005.
+5 CEO Applegarth resigned his position, effective August 8, 2005.
 President Bush has nominated John Danilovich, currently the U.S. Ambassador to Brazil, as the new CEO.

-5 Various types of aid restrictions applied to these countries.
+6 Various types of aid restrictions applied to these countries.
 For several - Burundi, Central African Republic, Cote d'Ivoire, Guinea-Bissau, and Sudan - U.S. aid was blocked because an elected head of government had been deposed by a military coup.
 For Cambodia and Uzbekistan, legislation banned FY2004 assistance to the central governments of these countries.
 Aid restrictions imposed on nations not cooperating in counter-narcotics efforts (Burma), that are on the terrorist list (Sudan), or in arrears on debt owed the United States (Liberia, Somalia, and Zimbabwe) also applied.
 Serbia could not receive aid in FY2004 unless the President issued a determination stating, among other things, that the government was cooperating with the International Criminal Tribunal.
-Notwithstanding these restrictions, each country remained eligible for humanitarian assistance from the United (continued...)
+Notwithstanding these (continued...)